Advice for pre-medical students

 Shadowing provides prospective physicians with the opportunity to witness firsthand both the joys and frustrations of practicing medicine.
 They get to see how we handle delivering bad news or dealing with recalcitrant patients.
 They develop a more realistic understanding of what medicine can and can’t do.
 You can decide how much time and how often you are willing to be shadowed.
 HIPAA is not a barrier; the students can be trained briefly by your office staff if they don't already have HIPAA training.

 The shadowing student should understand HIPAA and sign a document acknowledging that they understand that what they see and hear stays in the office.
 Use our sample documents listed above or create one specific to your facility.

-The Washington Academy of Family Physicians provides opportunities through its website for students to request a mentor and be matched to a family medicine physician in the state of Washington.
 Some of the regional AHECs (Area Health Education Centers) also match prospective medical students with physicians for mentoring and/or shadowing.